Marcel Duchamp: Transition from art to chess

 In 1918, Duchamp took leave of the New York art scene, interrupting his work on the Large Glass, and went to Buenos Aires, where he remained for nine months and often played chess.
 He carved his own chess set from wood with help from a local craftsman who made the knights.
 He moved to Paris in 1919, and then back to the United States in 1920.
 Upon his return to Paris in 1923, Duchamp was, in essence, no longer a practicing artist.
 Instead, his main interest was chess, which he studied for the rest of his life to the exclusion of most other activities.

 Duchamp is seen, briefly, playing chess with Man Ray in the short film Entr'acte (1924) by René Clair.
 He designed the 1925 poster for the Third French Chess Championship, and as a competitor in the event, finished at fifty percent (3–3, with two draws), earning the title of chess master.
 During this period his fascination with chess so distressed his first wife that she glued his pieces to the chessboard.
-Duchamp continued to play in the French Championships and also in the Chess Olympiads from 1928 to 1933, favoring hypermodern openings such as the Nimzo-Indian.
+Duchamp continued to play in the French Championships and in the Chess Olympiads from 1928 to 1933, favoring hypermodern openings such as the Nimzo-Indian.

 Sometime in the early 1930s, Duchamp reached the height of his ability, but realized that he had little chance of winning recognition in top-level chess.
 In the following years, his participation in chess tournaments declined, but he discovered correspondence chess and became a chess journalist, writing weekly newspaper columns.
 While his contemporaries were achieving spectacular success in the art world by selling their works to high-society collectors, Duchamp observed, "I am still a victim of chess.
 It has all the beauty of art—and much more.
 It cannot be commercialized.
 Chess is much purer than art in its social position."
 On another occasion, Duchamp elaborated, "The chess pieces are the block alphabet which shapes thoughts; and these thoughts, although making a visual design on the chess-board, express their beauty abstractly, like a poem. ...
 I have come to the personal conclusion that while all artists are not chess players, all chess players are artists."